 However, if the terms of the new agreement are substantially different from the original terms of employment, an employee may have constructive dismissal as a remedy and seek notice or pay in lieu of for the dismissal.

 Starting an action against the correct employer

 In corporate acquisitions that are not as clear cut, for example when a company purchases some but not all assets, the liable employer for termination notice may be unclear.
 Depending on the terms of the purchase agreement, it may be the former employer who is liable for termination notice and not the new employer.

 In that case, it would be prudent for an employee to name the correct employer in an action in order to prevent liability disputes in the future.
 While in most agreements the selling company would require the continuation of employment contracts along with the business, this is not guaranteed in all cases.

 As you can likely infer from the contents of this post, an employee’s remedies and determining the liable party is highly dependent on the specific facts of the case, especially the purchase agreement between the parties.
 It would be prudent for an employee seeking to protect their rights to consult a legal professional well versed in this specific area of employment law.
-If you are uncertain where you stand in a corporate purchase, contact Monkhouse Law today for a free consultation.
+If you are uncertain where you stand in a corporate purchase contact Monkhouse Law today.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request